susmaycan/phone-catalogue-full/README.md

 ## Information
 1. The API is build with NodeJS and it doesn't use a database, it only retrieves the .json.
 2. The Front-end is built with NodeJS and Redux.
+Uses additional libraries as Axios, React Router, Saas,Bootstrap...

 ## Run with docker
 1. Clone the project on your computer.